 NOTE: If you are familiar with laminates (or you read our great tutorial about How To Work with Laminates), you know pinning laminate it not usually recommended.
-Be a bit frugal with your safety-pinning (pin-basting), but don’t stress about the fact you are using pins.
+So, do be a bit frugal with your safety-pinning (pin-basting), but don’t stress about the fact you are using pins.
 We are going for water resistant… not waterproof.

 - This is a large project, it will help if you roll the blanket to get it to fit better in your machine and it will be easier to manage.